sirrazor05/cloud/data_analyst/sql.md

 - BEGIN or START TRANSACTION to start.
 - COMMIT to save changes.
 - ROLLBACK to undo changes.

-### What is the difference between a primary key and a unique key? <a name="primary-vs-unique-key"></a>

-- Primary key: Uniquely identifies each row; cannot be NULL; one per table.
-- Unique key: Ensures uniqueness of values but can allow one NULL (depending on DB).

 ### SQL Triggers — Overview, Types, and Examples<a name="sql-triggers"></a>